Organic acid anhydride: Reactions

+Unlike acid halides, however, anhydrides do not react with Gilman reagents.

-Acid anhydrides tend to be less electrophilic than acyl chlorides, and only one acyl group is transferred per molecule of acid anhydride, which leads to a lower atom efficiency.
+Acid anhydrides tend to be less electrophilic than acyl chlorides.
+Usually only one acyl group is transferred per molecule of acid anhydride, which generall leads to a lower atom efficiency.
 The low cost, however, of acetic anhydride makes it a common choice for acetylation reactions.

+Acylations with cyclic anhydrides can be distinctive vs the acyclic anhydrides, e.g. for the preparation of keto acids.
+The action of phthalic anhydride on the electron-rich phenols results in diacylation.

+In reactions with alcohols and amines, the reactions afford equal amounts of the acylated product and the carboxylic acid:

+The reactivity of anhydrides can be enhanced by using a catalytic amount of N,N-dimethylaminopyridine ("DMAP") or even pyridine.

+First, DMAP (2) attacks the anhydride (1) to form a tetrahedral intermediate, which collapses to eliminate a carboxylate ion to give amide 3.
+This intermediate amide is more activated towards nucleophilic attack than the original anhydride, because dimethylaminopyridine is a better leaving group than a carboxylate.
+In the final set of steps, a nucleophile (Nuc) attacks 3 to give another tetrahedral intermediate.
+When this intermediate collapses to give the product 4, the pyridine group is eliminated and its aromaticity is restored – a powerful driving force, and the reason why the pyridine compound is a better leaving group than a carboxylate ion.

+For prochiral cyclic anhydrides, the alcoholysis reaction can be conducted asymmetrically.

 Applications and occurrence of acid anhydrides

 Acetic anhydride is a major industrial chemical widely used for preparing acetate esters, e.g. cellulose acetate.
 Maleic anhydride is the precursor to various resins by copolymerization with styrene.
 Maleic anhydride is a dienophile in the Diels-Alder reaction.

 Dianhydrides, molecules containing two acid anhydride functions, are used to synthesize polyimides and sometimes polyesters and polyamides.
-Examples of dianhydrides: pyromellitic dianhydride (PMDA), 3,3’, 4,4’ - oxydiphtalic dianhydride (ODPA), 3,3’, 4,4’-benzophenone tetracarboxylic dianhydride (BTDA), 4,4’-diphtalic (hexafluoroisopropylidene) anhydride (6FDA), benzoquinonetetracarboxylic dianhydride, ethylenetetracarboxylic dianhydride.
+Examples of dianhydrides: pyromellitic dianhydride (PMDA), 3,3', 4,4' - oxydiphtalic dianhydride (ODPA), 3,3', 4,4'-benzophenone tetracarboxylic dianhydride (BTDA), 4,4'-diphtalic (hexafluoroisopropylidene) anhydride (6FDA), benzoquinonetetracarboxylic dianhydride, ethylenetetracarboxylic dianhydride.
 Polyanhydrides are a class of polymers characterized by anhydride bonds that connect repeat units of the polymer backbone chain.